-In further investigations it is intended to execute the numerical experiments on solving the problems for a larger quantity of efficiency criteria and for larger dimensionality.
+In further investigations it is intended to execute the numerical experiments on solving the problems for a larger number of efficiency criteria and for larger dimensionality.
 Parallel computations can be considered as well.

 Acknowledgements

 This research was supported by the Russian Science Foundation, project No 16-11-10150 “Novel efficient methods and software tools for time-consuming decision making problems using supercomputers of superior performance.”